From #Dr00gtiktok to #harmreduction: Exploring Substance Use Hashtags on TikTok: Findings

 \subsection{RQ1: Network Structure and Communities}

-Analysis of hashtags network showed complex, interconnected structures with distinct communities.
-The overall network contained 2,333 nodes (hashtags) and 46,990 edges (Table \ref{tab:centrality-measures} in Appendix), with an average degree of 40.28 and a weighted degree of 513.84 as listed in Table \ref{tab:centrality-measures}.
-These metrics indicate substantial interconnection - each hashtag co-occurs with approximately 40 other hashtags, and when hashtags do co-occur, they appear together frequently (over 500 times on average).
-The network exhibits small-world properties characterized by a high average clustering coefficient (0.52) coupled with a short average path length (2.20) \cite{Watts1998CollectiveDO}.
-This structure suggests that while substance-related discussions form tight communities, information can still flow efficiently across the network through just two intermediate hashtags on average.
+Analysis of the hashtag network revealed a highly interconnected structure with 2,333 nodes (hashtags) and 46,990 edges (Table \ref{tab:centrality-measures} in Appendix), with an average degree of 40.28 and a weighted degree of 513.84.
+These metrics indicate substantial interconnection; each hashtag co-occurs with approximately 40 other hashtags, and when hashtags do co-occur, they appear together frequently (over 500 times on average).
+The network exhibits small-world properties \cite{watts_collective_1998}, characterized by a high average clustering coefficient (0.52) and a short average path length (2.20).
+This structure suggests that substance-related discussions form tightly knit clusters while remaining structurally connected through relatively short paths across the broader network.

-Network centrality analyses revealed two distinct categories of influential nodes.
-The first category consists of substance-specific hashtags like ``\#addiction'', ``\#recovery'', ``\#sober'', ``\#wedorecover'', and ``\#harmreduction'', which scored highly across all centrality measures (betweenness, closeness, degree, and eigenvector).
-These hashtags function as critical bridges between different substance-related discussions, facilitating information flow between harm reduction, recovery, and other communities.
-The second category includes general-purpose hashtags like ``\#fyp'' and ``\#mentalhealth'', which exhibit high centrality but serve primarily to connect substance-related discourse to broader TikTok conversations.
-This integration with platform-wide hashtags means substance-related content can potentially reach users not explicitly seeking such content through TikTok's recommendation system.